 Trek Ends: Syabru/Dhunche

 This Langtang Trek can be done in less than a week from Kathmandu.
 You will drive to Syabrubesi from where the trek initiates.
-The drive is about 7 hours through remote hilly countryside.
+The drive is about 7 hours through the remote hilly countryside.
 The trek directs you through the beautiful Langtang Khola and several pine forests.
-Langtang Lirung (7227m) is seen on the way to Kyangin Gompa, in the morning you will hike to Kyangin Ri (4775m) for stunning views of several peaks, icefalls, and Glacier in the Langtang range.
-Langtang is the most impacted region from the 2015 earthquake in Nepal; this is what, we would suggest keeping this trip on your bucket list if you have a short holiday time for Nepal.
+Langtang Lirung (7227m) is seen on the way to Kyangin Gompa, in the morning you will hike to Kyangin Ri (4775m) for stunning views of several peaks, icefalls, and Glaciers in the Langtang range.
+Langtang is the most impacted region from the 2015 earthquake in Nepal; this is why, we would suggest keeping this trip on your bucket list if you have a short holiday time for Nepal.
 Highly Recommended!

 Trek Starts/Ends: Lukla

 If your holiday time doesn’t allow trek up to EBC & you don’t want to miss a close view of Mount Everest.
 Don’t worry, here is the best option, you can feel the taste of Everest and can visibly see Mount Everest and Mount Ama Dablam from the closest.
 You can enjoy the complete view of Mt.
-Everest (8848m) from Everest View hotel; after a couple of hours hike from Namche Bazar.
+Everest (8848m) from Everest View Hotel; after a couple of hours’ hike from Namche Bazar.